rgbpokka/tp/docs/UserGuide.md

 ### Editing fields of a vendor : `editvendor`

 Edit a **vendors**' contact details.
 Only edits the fields that have been passed in as parameters.
+(See example for further elaboration).

 Format:
 <br>`editvendor vid/<VENDOR_ID> <FIELD_NAME>/<NEW_FIELD_DETAILS>`

+Parameters:
+* VENDOR_ID: Blank inputs are not allowed.
+Should only contain alphanumeric characters.
+* NAME: Blank inputs are not allowed.
+Should only contain alphabetical characters.
+* EMAIL: Blanks inputs are not allowed.
+A valid email address should be used.
+* PHONE_NUMBER: Blank inputs are not allowed.
+At least 3 digits long, should only contain numbers.
+* ADDRESS: Blank inputs are not allowed.
+* SERVICE_NAME: Blank inputs are not allowed.
+Alphabetical characters and spaces are allowed.
+* SERVICE_COST: Blank inputs are not allowed.
+Number greater than 0, will be rounded to 2 decimal places.
+* OPERATING_HOURS: Blank inputs are not allowed.
+Duplicates are allowed. <br>Format: `DAYS STARTTIME-ENDTIME`<br>Monday is represented using a 1 and Sunday is represented by 7.<br>Example:<br>`1234567 0800-2359`: Monday to Sunday 8am to 11:59pm<br>`1321 0800-0900`: Monday to Wednesday 7am to 9am
+* TAG: Blank inputs are not allowed.
+An optional field, more than one can be included in each command.

 Example:
-<br>`edit vid/123 p/99999999 e/j@mailer.com` locates the vendor, Wang's Satay, with `VENDOR_ID` 123 and overwrites the phone number
+<br>`editvendor vid/123 p/99999999 e/j@mailer.com` locates the vendor, Wang's Satay, with `VENDOR_ID` 123 and overwrites the phone number
 field with the new phone number provided, and the email field with the new email provided.
+All other fields of the vendor (**VENDOR_ID**, **NAME**, **ADDRESS**, **SERVICE_NAME**, **SERVICE_COST**, **OPERATING_HOURS**, **TAG**) remain unchanged.

 [Back to Table of Contents](#table-of-contents)